Detect rage clicks, error clicks, dead clicks and mouse shakes

 4. Click Add a tag.

-5. Name the tag, for example Mouse shakes, and select the following type: Custom code (async).
+5. Name the tag (Example: Mouse shakes) and select the following type: Custom code (async).

 6. Click Next.